13 Things I’ve Learned in 13 Years of Marriage

 10. When you want to yell, take a timeout!

-Generally, yelling accomplishes nothing productive.
+Generally, yelling accomplishes nothing productive, especially in a marriage.
 It’s typically the time when one says things they regret and behaves in ways that cause them shame.
 So when you feel yourself getting heated and wanting to lose it, step away!
 And then return once you are cooled down!!
 An easy tip for a tense topic is to lay down and talk.
 It’s hard for the brain to stay mad when the body is reclined.

 11. Raising tiny humans causes stress.
 Acknowledge it!